📝 Daily control · ⏱️ 3 min read

 The three essential Sunday questions

-Every Sunday you ask yourself three questions that determine how well you control the coming week.
-They're not complicated analyses, but practical checks that help you steer instead of react.
+Every Sunday, you ask yourself three questions that determine how smoothly your week runs.
+They're not complex calculations—just practical checks that put you in the driver's seat instead of riding shotgun.

 Restaurant with 80 covers per day, 6 days per week: